-There’s a change happening, a real change, all over the world people are becoming aware of something that they deal with on a daily basis….food.
+There’s a change happening, healing a real change, website like this all over the world people are becoming aware of something that they deal with on a daily basis….food.
 Its going to blow up all over the internet on April 22nd!
 People want to know where their food comes from.
 From beef to vegetables, the world now is interested how their food ended up on their plate, what’s the back story?
 What did it take for it to get to me?
 The realization that it doesn’t just come from the supermarket.
 The world is coming around, I was amazed at the ‘homesteading’ section at the book store!
 Volumes filled with our grandparents knowledge, the basics that have been lost to so many people.

 This change is a movement that will come to explode all over social media on April 22nd.
 I was so inspired by this video, it got me all emotional.
 The disconnection is a bit foreign to me, growing up on a farm & growing a massive garden my whole life, but I understand how easy it is for people to become detached if they’re not exposed to it.
 That is why the farmers need to be the ones getting these people engaged, not necessarily relying on the media alone to get the message out.